Techtonica/curriculum/api/REST-API.md

 ```
 If you test your routes with Postman or by opening a browser and going to `http://localhost:3000/customers/1` and to `http://localhost:3000/invoices/6`, you should see these 2 records being returned.

 Now, in order to have a full-out API, we need more routes.
-So, we will now create the remaining routes, mainly the `POST`, `PUT`, `PATCH` and `DELETE` ones.
+So, we will now create the remaining routes, mainly the `POST`, `PUT` and `DELETE` ones.

 First, let's take care of the `POST` routes, like planned: